 LEVC TX vs Nissan Dynamo Electric Taxi

-Since its launch in 2017, LEVC (previously know as the London Taxi Company) has been the market leader for all things electric taxi related on the streets of London.
-Fast forward to 2019, and now the Nissan Dynamo electric taxi, dubbed “The World’s First 100% Electric Black Cab” will make its debut, attempting to prove it has the credentials needed to make a dent in the EV taxi market.
+Since its launch in 2018, LEVC has been the market leaders for all things electric taxi related on the streets of London.
+Fast forward to 2019, and now the Nissan Dynamo electric taxi, dubbed "The Worlds First 100% Electric Black Cab" will make its introduction, attempting to prove the credentials needed to make a dent in the EV taxi market.

-This article will look at both taxis and compare their appearance, features, affordability and running costs.
+This article will look at both taxis and compare its appearance, features, affordability and running costs.